K-S-K/CV/README.md

 During my professional life, I worked on several projects in several areas.
 Some of them were interesting.
 Some of them were exciting.
 Sometimes, projects get completed.
 Sometimes, projects evolve to their complete state, and a software developer cannot develop himself inside it, and the time comes to move on.

-I just moved to Germany and am looking for a new interesting job there.

 What I can and want to propose:
 - C#,
 - .Net,